Scoyou/zalantha/README.md

 The contact form posts to `/api/contact`, which sends via SES.
 Configure `RECAPTCHA_SECRET_KEY`, `NEXT_PUBLIC_RECAPTCHA_SITE_KEY`, `AWS_REGION` (or `SES_REGION`), and `CONTACT_FROM_EMAIL`/`CONTACT_TO_EMAIL` in `.env.local`.

+## Hosting
+Frontend is hosted on Vercel. backend is serverless with AWS